 The oldest style unicouple should be able to be identified by the locking collar ring.
 This type used a plastic covered metal collar.
 You may also be able to see actual ball bearings inside the top opening of the unicouple.
 These ball bearings are the things that actually grip the adapter mounted on the faucet nozzle.

-The newer style unicouple utilizes an all plastic locking collar.
+The newer style unicouple utilizes an all plastic locking collar (white or black).
 Also, instead of ball bearings to grip the faucet adapter, this type used keystone shaped plastic wedges which should be visible inside the unicouple opening.

 If you have an older dishwasher made by GE, these require a totally different repair kit.
 The original GE unicouple repair kit comes with several O-rings, a couple of retainers (that usually break upon disassembly) and new grippers that look similar to roller bearings.